 Who I Am

 An avid lover of all things out-of-doors, writer, speaker, filmmaker, innovator, and world traveler.
-I find connections, I build bridges, to bring people into common spaces and times, and to motivate potentials into becoming reality.
+I find connections and build bridges.
+I bring people into common spaces and shared times, then motivate potentials into reality.

 I enjoy storytelling, both sharing and receiving.
 It is, for me, the most genuine way to connect with another human.
 This is something we have shared for some fifty thousand years, long before telecommunications, when the camp was the meeting place and conversations unfolded across the embers.
 As modern inhabitants of a faster paced world, we yet share that heritage, even if we have forgotten it in ourselves.